Chobham: Landmarks

 In 1911 Broadford (House) was the residence of Sir Charles George Walpole and Highams, formerly occupied by Lord Bagot was the estate of Mrs Leschallas.

 Chobham armour

 Chobham became known for the development represented by its tank factory and testing ground, producing Chobham armour.
 The terrain was carved out of Chobham Common.

 Economy

 1% of the population at the 2011 census (15 people) were employed in agriculture, forestry and fishing sector in 2011.
 The largest sectors of employment were Wholesale and Retail Trade; Repair of Motor Vehicles and Motor Cycles and Professional, Scientific and Technical Activities at 15% and 11% of the population respectively.
 Construction, manufacturing, education and health or social work, closely compete for 8% of the labour force.

 Amenities

-Shopping

 The array of shops, repair garages, motor outlets and leisure services is diverse, however most international branded clothes shops and larger supermarkets are further afield.
 The following types of outlets are well-represented: